-In Direct message passing, The process which want to communicate must explicitly name the recipient or sender of communication.
+In Direct message passing, The process which wants to communicate must explicitly name the recipient or sender of the communication.

 e.g. send(p1, message) means send the message to p1.

-similarly, receive(p2, message) means receive the message from p2.
+Similarly, receive(p2, message) means to receive the message from p2.

 In Indirect message passing, processes use mailboxes (also referred to as ports) for sending and receiving messages.
 Each mailbox has a unique id and processes can communicate only if they share a mailbox.
 Link established only if processes share a common mailbox and a single link can be associated with many processes.
 Each pair of processes can share several communication links and these links may be unidirectional or bi-directional.
-Suppose two process want to communicate though Indirect message passing, the required operations are: create a mail box, use this mail box for sending and receiving messages, then destroy the mail box.
+Suppose two processes want to communicate through Indirect message passing, the required operations are: create a mailbox, use this mailbox for sending and receiving messages, then destroy the mailbox.
 The standard primitives used are: send(A, message) which means send the message to mailbox A. The primitive for the receiving the message also works in the same way e.g. received (A, message).
-There is a problem in this mailbox implementation.
+There is a problem with this mailbox implementation.
 Suppose there are more than two processes sharing the same mailbox and suppose the process p1 sends a message to the mailbox, which process will be the receiver?
 This can be solved by either enforcing that only two processes can share a single mailbox or enforcing that only one process is allowed to execute the receive at a given time or select any process randomly and notify the sender about the receiver.
 A mailbox can be made private to a single sender/receiver pair and can also be shared between multiple sender/receiver pairs.
-Port is an implementation of such mailbox which can have multiple sender and single receiver.
+Port is an implementation of such mailbox that can have multiple senders and a single receiver.
 It is used in client/server applications (in this case the server is the receiver).
-The port is owned by the receiving process and created by OS on the request of the receiver process and can be destroyed either on request of the same receiver process or when the receiver terminates itself.
+The port is owned by the receiving process and created by OS on the request of the receiver process and can be destroyed either on request of the same receiver processor when the receiver terminates itself.
 Enforcing that only one process is allowed to execute the receive can be done using the concept of mutual exclusion.
-Mutex mailbox is create which is shared by n process.
-Sender is non-blocking and sends the message.
+Mutex mailbox is created which is shared by n process.
+The sender is non-blocking and sends the message.
 The first process which executes the receive will enter in the critical section and all other processes will be blocking and will wait.

-Now, lets discuss the Producer-Consumer problem using message passing concept.
+Now, let’s discuss the Producer-Consumer problem using the message passing concept.
 The producer places items (inside messages) in the mailbox and the consumer can consume an item when at least one message present in the mailbox.
 The code is given below:

 Examples of IPC systems